 What advice would you share with women who are at the start of their careers and aspire to reach a senior position?

-And finally, tell us how you manage to achieve a work/life balance?
+And finally, tell us how you manage to achieve a work/life balance.
 What do you do for fun/ to relax?

 More About Patricia & Splash Dive Center

 In 2012, Patty was also recognized as a Sea Hero by Scuba Diving Magazine.
 This magazine honors individuals in diving who give back to their communities and the local marine environment.
 For more on how Patty and Splash Dive Center are making an impact on the Belize community, check out our article here.
-From the CC+L team, we say a big thank you Patty for all you do for our ocean, people and country.
+From the CC+L team, we say a big thank you Patty for all you do for our ocean, people, and country.
 To book a tour with Splash Dive or find out more about what they offer, visit their website here.

 Caribbean Culture + Lifestyle’s Belizean Women in Lead Series’ celebrates International Women’s Day 2021.
 The day, marked annually on March 8th, is witnessed worldwide and celebrates the social, economic, cultural, and political achievements of women.
 At CC+L, we are going a step further and dedicating the entire month of March to the women of Belize.
 The series features some of the industry’s most innovative and successful female leaders in the Belizean hospitality and travel industry.
 We chat with them about their career path, including their passions and challenges faced.
-In addition, we share their best tips, tricks, and advice to other women in the industry.
+In addition, we share their best tips, tricks, and advice with other women in the industry.

 We ask you to join us in celebrating the women around us this month and look forward to sharing this series with you.
 Finally, we encourage you to share any inspirational stories of those women making a change in our community with us.